 Besides its general functionalities, the design for the Arcbazar crowdsourcing platform has several attractive peculiarities that make it unique.

-A client can also invite specific designers that he or she likes from the platform database, taking into account their rating and portfolio.
+- A client can also invite particular designers that he or she likes from the platform database, taking into account their rating and portfolio.
 They can also send a link for the competition to designers outside of the platform using a special form.

 In 2010, when it was created, the platform became an unprecedented business model among crowdsourcing for the architecture industry, and it continues to make profits and evolve today.
 More than 15,000 designers are registered on the platform, and more than 1,500 projects have been successfully completed since its launch.

-As an example, let’s take a look at the Quirky platform.
-Anyone can participate in a submitted challenge or start their own project.
+To create a crowdsourcing website of their type first look at competitors.
+For example, Quirky.
+They provide Anyone can participate in a submitted challenge or start their own project.
 Quirky juries study the solutions and a winner gets to go to production.
 The website is integrated with a shop where the completed inventions are sold and the inventor gets the royalties.

 3. Innovation Prizes

 A platform is usually a mediator between ‘seekers’ who post the challenges and ‘solvers’ who propose the solutions.
 The average award amount for a challenge ranges from several thousand to several million dollars.
-The platform takes the fee for posting a challenge giving the seeker access to the pool of registered users.
-Most of the ‘solvers’ usually possess no less than a Ph.D. and the platform fee is usually quite high.
+Building a crowdsourcing platform for innovations, choose a commission-based business model.
+The platform may take the fee for posting a challenge giving the seeker access to the pool of registered users.
+Most of the ‘solvers’ usually possess no less than a Ph.D.
+And the platform fee is usually quite high.

 Innocentive is one of the most recognized platforms in innovation prize crowdsourcing.
 There are several categories of challenges depending on expertise domain, size, and type.
 Important features for the platform are: